pysat/pysat/README.md

   * Iterate through a data set orbit-by-orbit; orbits are calculated on the fly from loaded data and span day/month/year breaks.
   * Iterate over custom seasons
 * Supports rigorous time-series calculations.
-Frequently these methods need time to spin up and down to produce accurate analysis.
-The instrument object appends real data for a buffer on each end of desired data, applies the custom functions, then removes buffer data before presenting output.
-The time series code does not need to do anything to support this behavior.
 * Uses pandas for the underlying underlying data structure;
 capable of handling the many forms scientific measurements take in a consistent manner.